F1: Lewis Hamilton claims pole in Canada, equals Senna record

 In doing so, Hamilton equaled the career pole tally of his hero Ayrton Senna who started from the front of the grid 65 times during a glittering F1 career.

-Ferrari's Sebatian Vettel pushed the Briton all the way -- at one point just four-thousandths of a second separated the pair, before Hamilton found even more speed as the clocked ticked down in the top 10 shootout.
+Ferrari's Sebatian Vettel pushed the Briton all the way -- at one point just four one-thousandths of a second separated the pair, before Hamilton found even more speed as the clocked ticked down in the top 10 shootout.

 "Montreal been good to me over the years and it's been a battle with Ferrari -- they've been quick all year," Hamilton said.